Cabarate Pro: Local Wildcard Gianmarco Oliva's Dream to Compete Professionally A Reality

 Surf fans around the world will get a glimpse of the beauty Dominican Republic has to offer with the Cabarete Pro powered by Carambula Surf House set to start March 3 - 6.
 With this event comes a high-caliber roster of North America's top talents looking for valuable points toward their 2021/22' season, but a slew of local entries are hoping to dismantle those goals and make a name for themselves.

-One being Round of 64 wildcard Gianmarco Oliva Luciani.
+One being Round of 64 wildcard Gianmarco Oliva.
 The 21-year-old will get his first crack at taking on the professional scene and it's right where he grew up at Encuentro Beach.
 Oliva calls home waters at "The Left" where competitors will vie for 1,000 points.

 WSL: What does it mean to you and your fellow countrymen to represent your local beaches against the surfers coming to DR?